thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-04-26-adrianne-wortzel-catie-cuan-awarded-robotics-residency.markdown

 {% include image file='adrianne-battle.jpg'
    caption='\'Battle of the Pyramids\' by Adrianne Wortzel' %}

-Through her residency at ThoughtWorks Arts, Adrianne will be initiating a project to develop a social and psychotherapeutic tool for nonverbal expression through gesture.
+Through her residency at Thoughtworks Arts, Adrianne will be initiating a project to develop a social and psychotherapeutic tool for nonverbal expression through gesture.
 This tool can be viewed as an emotional prosthetic for those having difficulty expressing highly personal feelings, where that inability of emotional expression is not productive.

 Adrianne's works have received support from The Franklin Furnace Award for Performance, the Greenwall Foundation, and the New York State Council on the Arts.
 She is a recipient of six PSC-CUNY Research Foundation Grants and a Robert Rauschenberg Foundation Award.
 In 2005, Franklin Furnace added her name to their list of "Visionaries" in a group including Laurie Anderson, Eric Bogosian, Jenny Holzer, Yoko Ono, and Ed Ruscha.